What is the ASC?

 Please contact Diella Peru, our advertising coordinator, by phone at (323) 952-2124 or by e-mail at [email protected].

 If you have a new product that would be of interest to filmmakers, please e-mail your press release to [email protected] and include all of your contact information, as well as at least one photo of your product.
-(Photos must be TIFF or JPEG files of at least 300 dpi.)
-Note that editorial content is organized roughly 3 months ahead of publication, so press releases are not published immediately.
-Furthermore, not all press releases submitted will be published.
+(Photos must be JPEGs of at least 300 dpi measuring no less than 4" x 6".)
+This content is generally published in the AC website first, and then a curated selection is printed in the magazine.
+Note that magazine editorial content is organized roughly three months ahead of publication, so press releases are not published immediately.
+Note that not all press releases submitted will be published.

 How can I get American Cinematographer to cover my latest project?